tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 - - -

-### 7. Instructor Do: Review Groupby (10 min)
+### 7. Instructor Do: Review Group Dynamics (10 min)

-The instructor engages students with a review of **grouping** by conducting a dry walkthrough of the student solution, in addition to asking several review questions.
+In this section, review the Group Dynamics activity by completing a dry walk-through of the solution.
+End by asking a series of review questions to test students' understanding.

 **File:** [group_dynamics.ipynb](Activities/06-Stu_Groupby/Solved/group_dynamics.ipynb)

-Open the solution, and complete a dry walkthrough of the student activity solution, covering the following points:
+Open the solution, and complete a dry walk-through of the student activity solution, covering the following points:

 * The `groupby` function can be used to group a DataFrame by a column.
 This allows data to be aggregated and summarized in groups rather than all at once.
 DataFrames can be grouped by a single column or multiple columns.